sabbirziauddin/My-Task-forEasyControl/README.md

-I am creating this file with react js library. step to run the file:
+I am creating this single page applictaion  with react js library and material UI as css framework. step to run the file:
 1. please run this command 'npm install' in the same directory
 2. run the application